Experienced Barrister in Birmingham

 • Representing parents who paid £65,000 toward a deposit by way of loan but declared it as a gift to the lender; in another case, where the deposit was £32,000 but the parent claimed a beneficial interest

-• Acting throughout in a claim made under ignis suus and Rylands v Feltcher against a neighbour by the insurer of a house which burned down; a claim exceeding £450,000; successfully mediated a settlement of £29,000
+• Contesting a claim in ignis suus and Rylands v Feltcher against a neighbour by the insurer of a house which burned down; a claim exceeding £450,000; successfully mediated a settlement of £29,000

 • Defending a claim for possession brought by a lender, where the debt and charge had been previously settled in full but the monies had been misappropriated; money claim for £288,000